 Students have scheduled break times during the day.
+Students are able to utilize the longer break to avail of a snack, speak with their peers (no phones), quietly sit and reset to engage in the second half of the day or to get some exercise.
 Depending on scheduled use by PE classes, the soccer pitch and/or tennis courts may be available for play during lunch times.
 All students are expected to play safely and fairly and to be respectful of each other and of any equipment being used.
 Availability of these areas during lunch will be stipulated by administration or through advisory in advance of lunch.